 Her mom shared, “Leah brightens our lives.
 All people with disabilities brighten our lives.
 They have a voice.
 They may not be able to tell you, but they have it.
 They show they have a lot to say.”

 About the Hand In Hand Early Learning Program

 Kim Braasch has been the director of the United Ability Hand In Hand Early Learning Program for 25 years.

 “When we first started out serving children with disabilities, we allowed siblings and employees’ kids to come,” described Braasch.
 “It was amazing to witness the benefits of them learning side by side.
 To see a child in a wheelchair is the norm for our kids.
 They learn acceptance at an early age and to care for one another—that’s what sets us apart.”

 Today, the program serves 140 part-time and full-time children from six weeks to five years old.
 In total, 35-40% of the program’s children have special needs, while the rest are typical children.

 More than a classroom, the program offers additional resources including:

 “Everything we do is a team effort.
 Families are a big part of that team.
 We see miracles happen every day.
 We celebrate the little things here.
 It could be the child’s first step.
 A child communicating on a communication device.
-Right now, Croft is cruising.
-He will be walking independently very soon.
-He is a happy, determined little boy.
-He just lights up when you see him,” Braasch concluded.
+Right now, Leah is thriving cruising.
+She is a happy, determined little girl.
+She just lights up when you see her,” Braasch concluded.